 Acupuncture is a gentle, safe, drug-free treatment.
 It has been helping humanity for many thousands of years.
-Did you know that ancient acupuncture needles made of stone and bone were found in China that are 4,000 to 10,000 years old?
-Bamboo was another historical material used to make acupuncture needles.
+Did you know that ancient acupuncture needles made of stone, bone and bamboo were found that date to the Neolithic era, 4,000 to 10,000 years ago?
 Today, acupuncturists use disposable needles made from stainless steel.
-Modern acupuncture dates to the Ming Dynasty (1368-1644), over 600 years ago!
-The ancient Chinese medical text “Huang Di Nei Jing – The Yellow Emperor’s Classic of Internal Medicine” was written during the Ming Dynasty and various translations of this ancient knowledge is studied by acupuncture physicians and students in acupuncture schools today.
+Ancient more modern metal acupuncture needles were proven to be 2000 years old and made out of steel.
+A foundational Chinese medicine medical text “Huang Di Nei Jing – The Yellow Emperor’s Classic of Internal Medicine” was written during the Ming Dynasty (1368-1644).
+Various translations of this ancient knowledge is studied by acupuncture physicians and students in acupuncture schools today.
 Acupuncture is much more than placing needles in the body.
-Acupuncture is a time honored, historically documented, and modern researched health care system that works to restore the normal energy flow and restore and maintain good health.
+Acupuncture is a time honored, historically documented, and modern researched health care system that works to restore the normal energy flow and restore and maintain good health for people of all ages.

-A great acupuncture physician is really a good detective with the discerning ability to detect the disruption of the normal flow of energy of the body and make a treatment plan which includes acupuncture to support the correction of the energy flow in the body resulting in restored health.
+A qualified and effective acupuncture physician is a good detective with the discerning ability to detect the disruption of the normal flow of energy of the body and make a treatment plan which includes acupuncture to support the correction of the energy flow in the body resulting in restored health.
 You see, inserting the needles properly is a skill; knowing where, why, and how to place the needles is a more complicated task that requires education, experience, and intuition.

 - Questions about the main health problem.